raffaelyg/Market-Analytics-ELC-ANR-Price-Elasticity/README.md

 ## Portfolio Showcase

-The engagement produced a 9-slide strategic presentation:
+The engagement produced a 150 strategic presentation: here are some cool samples.

 | # | Focus Area | Analytical Contribution |
 |---|---|---|